Multi-fidelity surrogate modeling for time-series outputs: AR(1) multi-fidelity model with projection

 \subsection{Predictive mean and variance}

 The goal of this section is to calculate the posterior distribution of $Z_\text{H}(\bm{x},t_u)$.
 The problem can be split into two parts: the multi-fidelity regression of the basis coefficients knowing $\bm{\Gamma}$ and the integration with respect to the distribution of $\bm{\Gamma}$.
-The Dirac and empirical distributions can be used to define the law of $\bm{\Gamma}$.
+The Dirac and CVB distributions described in \cref{ssec::BaseGamma} can be used to define the law of $\bm{\Gamma}$.

 \paragraph{Multi-fidelity surrogate modeling of the coefficients} By applying the model proposed in \Cref{subsec::multiGPreg} we can therefore deduce the prediction mean and variance.
-Given $\bm{\Gamma}$, $\left(A_{i,\text{H}}(\bm{x},t_u), A_{i,\text{L}}(\bm{x},t_u)\right)_{\substack{\bm{x}\in Q\\ u=1,\ldots,N_t}}$ are independent a priori and a posteriori with respect to $i$.
-This independence makes it possible to generate $N_t$ independent surrogate models, with mean and variance given by \cref{eq::FullUKMultiFi,eq::FullUKMultiVar}:
+Their expressions are given in \cref{assec::MultiUnco}